Abstract

-Introduction: Cognitive and behavioral changes are common in amyotrophic lateral sclerosis (ALS) with about 15% of patients presenting with overt frontotemporal dementia (FTD) and approximately 30-50% of patients showing varying degree of impairments.
-We aimed to develop and validate the Korean version of Edinburgh Cognitive and Behavioral ALS Screen (ECAS-K), a brief multi-domain assessment tool developed for ALS patients with physical disability.
+Background and purpose: Cognitive and behavioral changes are common in amyotrophic lateral sclerosis (ALS), with about 15% of patients presenting with overt frontotemporal dementia and 30%–50% with varying degrees of impairments.
+We aimed to develop and validate the Korean version of the Edinburgh Cognitive and Behavioral ALS Screen (ECAS-K), a brief multidomain assessment tool developed for ALS patients with physical disability.

-Methods: We developed the ECAS-K according to the guidelines for translation, and administered to 38 ALS patients and 26 age- and education-matched healthy controls.
-We also administered the Montreal Cognitive Assessment (MoCA) and Frontal Assessment Battery (FAB) to investigate convergent validity, and the Center for Neurologic Study-Liability Scale (CNS-LS) to assess the association between pseudobulbar affect and cognitive/behavioral changes.
+Methods: We developed the ECAS-K according to the translation guidelines, and administered it to 38 patients with ALS and 26 age- and education-level-matched controls.
+We also administered the Montreal Cognitive Assessment (MoCA) and Frontal Assessment Battery (FAB) to investigate convergent validity, and the Center for Neurologic Study-Liability Scale to assess the association between pseudobulbar affect and cognitive/behavioral changes.

-Conclusion: We developed and validated the ECAS-K which could be used as an effective tool to screen the cognitive and behavioral impairments in Korean ALS patients.
+Conclusions: We developed and validated the ECAS-K which could be used as an effective tool to screen the cognitive and behavioral impairments in Korean patients with ALS.

-Methods: We developed the ECAS-K according to the guidelines for translation, and administered to 38 ALS patients and 26 age- and education-matched healthy controls.
-We also administered the Montreal Cognitive Assessment (MoCA) and Frontal Assessment Battery (FAB) to investigate convergent validity, and the Center for Neurologic Study-Liability Scale (CNS-LS) to assess the association between pseudobulbar affect and cognitive/behavioral changes.
+Methods: We developed the ECAS-K according to the translation guidelines, and administered it to 38 patients with ALS and 26 age- and education-level-matched controls.
+We also administered the Montreal Cognitive Assessment (MoCA) and Frontal Assessment Battery (FAB) to investigate convergent validity, and the Center for Neurologic Study-Liability Scale to assess the association between pseudobulbar affect and cognitive/behavioral changes.

-Conclusion: We developed and validated the ECAS-K which could be used as an effective tool to screen the cognitive and behavioral impairments in Korean ALS patients.
+Conclusions: We developed and validated the ECAS-K which could be used as an effective tool to screen the cognitive and behavioral impairments in Korean patients with ALS.

 Original language | English |